samhstn/lang/README.md

 # LANG

+### What

-Another language learning app
+Another language learning app.

+I have used a few of the big language learning apps, but have been frustrated with the lack of customisability or features.

+My favorite language learning app is [Anki](https://github.com/dae/anki) which looks to employ [srs](https://eastasiastudent.net/study/what-is-srs/) better than any other application and has amazing customisability.

+But it has a steep learning curve and only becomes an amazing tool after spending hours reading the rather long [documentation](https://apps.ankiweb.net/docs/manual.html#studying).

+Some tooling is clunky to use and really isn't user friendly.

+### Why

 Why am I redoing everything again?
 Havn't I started the same project [here](https://github.com/shouston3/le)?

-Because I made too many architechural mistakes:
+I am redoing this project because I made too many architechural mistakes:

  - The code style was too inconsistent
  - There was too much of a mix in the levels of abstraction